Assault with a Weapon Charge Lawyers in Edmonton

 Assault charges commonly arise out of domestic situations.
-If your assault with a weapon charge involves a past or present romantic partner or a family member, please see our Domestic Violence page.
+If your assault with a weapon charge involves a past or present romantic partner or a family member, please see our Domestic Violence FAQ.

 The provision for assault with a weapon in the Canadian Criminal Code is: